nikotsunami/osce/README.md

-OSCEManager
+OSCE Manager
 ===========

-OsceManager is rich-client web application designed for assisting in the organisation of [Objective Structured Clinical Examinations][1] (OSCEs) as well as documenting the whole process.
+OSCE Manager is rich-client web application designed for assisting in the organisation of [Objective Structured Clinical Examinations][1] (OSCEs) as well as documenting the whole process.
 The software has been designed at the [Faculty of Medicine at the University of Basel][2] and starts to be used productively there (as of January 2013).

-Complementary to OSCEManager, [OSMA-DMZ][3] and eOSCE are used to assist in collecting simpat-data, and for electronic assistance during the OSCEs, respectively.
+Complementary to OSCE Manager, [OSMA-DMZ][3] and eOSCE are used to assist in collecting simpat-data, and for electronic assistance during the OSCEs, respectively.

+To find out more about the OSCE Manager, have a look at its website, located at [www.osce-manager.com][4].

 Known Issues
 ------------